The Premise

 Gesture in the Air

-Critical Success: The operator knows the effect’s duration and being forced into the radius costs 2D6 POW from creatures from Outside.
+Critical Success: The operator knows the effect’s duration and being forced into the radius costs 2D6 POW for creatures from Outside.
 If the Handler already rolls the ritual effect’s 2D6 turn duration out in the open, it is maximized to last 12 turns.
 At the Handler’s discretion, the protective effect may persist despite the operator taking hostile action.

 Fumble: The monster knows the operator tried to use the Elder Sign and the powerful yet unknown entities from Beyond disapprove of their casual invocation.
 They sap 1D6 points of WP from the operator rather than just the 1 WP from failing the Ritual Activation roll.